 Modern statistical software applications provide a multitude of old and new DoE methodologies to choose from.
 But in recent decades a certain class of them, called “Optimal Design” methods, have come to dominate all the others.
 They’re great because they are able handle any complex design specification with almost push-button ease.
 They also give you the best possible designs for a fixed number of runs (if you are limited in how many runs you can afford to do).

 Our own favorite tool for DoE is the JMP software.
-Accordingly, Riffyn SDE provides an AddIn for JMP® that allows you to easily create Optimal DoEs for your Riffyn experiments, and then push the designs directly back into Riffyn.
+Accordingly, Riffyn Nexus provides an AddIn for JMP® that allows you to easily create Optimal DoEs for your Riffyn experiments, and then push the designs directly back into Riffyn Nexus.

 Rather than waste any more words here, we encourage you to take a look at this 6 minute video showing it in action.